davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 Running the macro will:

 - read header cells from the `target` sheet
-- check for the bottom line `Date` in `target` (or copy from the current `source` row)
+- compare the bottom line `Date` in `target` (or start from the selected `source` row)
-- grab the corresponding partial `source` data
+- grab the corresponding partial `source` columns
 - confirm the number of entries and sheets
 - copy the values to the `target` sheet

 A few nice UX touches; the macro:

-- copies column data using the heading order from the `target` sheet
+- uses `target` sheet headings to determine required data
 - inserts full rows before pasting, so any column `SUM`s are shifted down
 - pastes values only, so target formatting is respected
 - shows a selection preview during confirmation
 - selects the final pasted data

-Excel VBA is a little tricky, but the code provides a decent amount of resilience so that it should work in most scenarios.
+The end result should mean when I need to do my accounts, I can just:

+- paste in the new CSV rows
+- run the macro to copy values
+- move values to the correct category columns

 ## Installation